 3. Turmeric and Ginger Tropical Smoothie

-What better way to kick start your morning than with this clean eating tropical smoothie, made with banana, mango, turmeric, ginger and cinnamon.
-Cleansing your body doesn’t always have to be a 7 full-day plan where you live off of detox drinks all week long.
+What better way to kick-start your morning than with this clean eating tropical smoothie, made with banana, mango, turmeric, ginger, and cinnamon.
+Cleansing your body doesn’t always have to be a seven full-day plan where you live off of detox drinks all week long.

 By incorporating little things like rebooting your body and metabolism with weight loss smoothies that contain toxin flushing ingredients like ginger into your routines can go a long way for your health and weight loss.